+The \emph{Marked Length Spectrum Rigidity Conjecture} (cf. Burns--Katok \cite{Burns-Katok}) asserts that the Riemannian metric $g$ on $M$ is uniquely determined by the function $\ell_g$ on $\calC_\Gamma$.
+More precisely, the conjecture states that if $g_1, g_2$ are two negatively curved Riemannian structures on $M$, then $\ell_{g_1}=\ell_{g_2}$ only if there is an isometry isotopic to identity $(M,g_1)\cong (M,g_2)$.
+This conjecture, motivated by \cite{Guil-Kazh}, was proved in some cases \cite{Otal}, \cite{Croke}, most recently \cite{GL}.
+In particular, if $M$ admits a locally symmetric metric, and $g_1$ is such a metric Hamenst\"{a}dt proved the MLSR conjecture \cite{Ham} (using \cite{BCG}).

-A coarsely geometric generalization of the marked length spectrum map is also applicable.
-Consider a Gromov hyperbolic space $(X,d)$ along with an isometry $f: X\to X$ an isometry, and a fixed base point $o\in X$.
-We define the \emph{translation length} of $f$ as
+A coarsely geometric generalization of the marked length spectrum map is also applicable in this context.
+Considering a metric space $(X,d)$, along with an isometry $f: X\to X$, and a fixed base point $o\in X$, we define the \emph{translation length} of $f$ as

-This definition is independent of the choice of the base point $o\in X$.
-When $(X,d)$ serves as the Riemannian universal cover of $(M,g)$, and $f\in \Gamma=\pi_1(M)$ acts as a deck transformation, the stable length coincides with the marked length spectrum map.
+This definition, referring to the translation length, is independent of the choice of the base point $o\in X$.
+When $(X,d)$, serves as the Riemannian universal cover of $(M,g)$, and $f\in \Gamma=\pi_1(M)$ acts as a deck transformation, the translation length coincides with the marked length spectrum map.
 Consequently, we refer to the map $\ell_d$ as the marked length spectrum of the isometry group of $X$.